-Given annually by the IHC since 1984, the Public Humanities Award recognizes individuals and organizations who have made significant contributions to the civic and cultural life of the state through the humanities.
+Given annually by the IHC since 1984, the Public Humanities Award luncheon recognizes individuals and organizations that have made significant contributions to the civic and cultural life of the state through the humanities.

 Grand and State Ballrooms